ogham/rust-users/README.md

 ```

 This cache is **only additive**: it’s not possible to drop it, or erase selected entries, as when the database may have been modified, it’s best to start entirely afresh.
-So to accomplish this, just start using a new `OSUsers` object.
+So to accomplish this, just start using a new `UsersCache`.

 ## Groups

 Finally, it’s possible to get groups in a similar manner.
-A `Group` object has the following accessors:
+A `Group` has the following accessors:

 - **gid:** The group’s ID
 - **name:** The group’s name